smcclatchy/exp-design/_episodes/08-randomized-designs.md

 In a completely randomized design, any difference between experimental units under the same treatment is considered (biological, systematic, and/or random) experimental error.
 A completely randomized design is appropriate only for experiments with homogeneous experimental units (e.g., mice should be of same sex, strain, age, etc.) where environmental effects, such as light or temperature, are relatively easy to control.

 #### Randomized complete block design
+As an example of local control, if a rack of many mice cages is heterogeneous with respect to light exposure, then the rack of cages can be divided into smaller blocks such that cages within each block tend to be more homogeneous (have equal light exposure).
+This kind of homogeneity of cages (experimental units) ensures an unbiased comparison of treatment means (each block would receive all treatments instead of each block receiving only one or several), as otherwise it would be difficult to attribute the mean difference between treatments solely to differences between treatments when cage light exposures differences also persist.
+This type of local control to achieve homogeneity of experimental units will not only increase the accuracy of the experiment, but also help in arriving at valid conclusions.

 The randomized complete block design is a popular experimental design suited for studies where a researcher is concerned with studying the effects of a single factor on a response of interest.
 Furthermore, the study includes variability from another factor that is not of particular interest; often referred to as nuisance factor.
 The primary distinguishing feature of the randomized complete block design is that the blocks are of equal size and contain all of the treatments, to control the effects of variables that are not of interest.
 For example, a block may refer to an area that receives a certain amount of light, and within one area (or block) the light doesn’t differ much but across areas (blocks) they may differ greatly.
 Blocking reduces (biological and systematic) experimental error by eliminating known sources of variation among experimental units.

 If certain operations, such as data collection, cannot be completed for the whole experiment in one day, the task should be completed for all experimental units of the same block on the same day.
 This way the variation among days becomes part of block variation and is, thus, excluded from the experimental error.
 If more than one person takes measurements in a trial, the same person should be assigned to take measurements for the entire block.
 This way the variation among people (i.e. technicians) would become part of block variation instead of experimental error.